ibm-cloud-docs/key-protect/at-events.md

 {: #wrap-unwrap-key-success}

 The following field includes extra information:
-- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version.
+- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertext.

 #### Rewrap key
 {: #create-key-success}

 The following field includes extra information:
-- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version.
+- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertext.
 - The `responseData.rewrappedKeyVersionId` field includes the unique identifier of the new key version associated with the ciphertext from the response.

 #### Restore key
 {: #restore-key-success}

 The following field includes extra information:
-- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version.
+- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertex.

+#### Get key total
+{: #list-head-success}

+The following field includes extra information:
+- The `responseData.totalResources` field includes the total amount of keys within the service instance.

-#### List keys or get key total
+#### List keys
 {: #list-keys-success}

 The following field includes extra information:
-- The `responseData.totalResources` field includes the total amount of keys within the service instance.
+- The `responseData.totalResources` field includes the total amount of keys returned in the response.

 #### Get key or key metadata
 {: #get-key-success}